harishappana-git/vmss-node/README.md

 - **State protection**: Enable soft delete and immutable blob policies on the state storage account for recovery.
 - **Tagging**: Extend the `tags` map to enforce organizational tagging standards.
 - **Policy compliance**: Integrate with Azure Policy by assigning initiatives to the resource group or subscription and ensuring Terraform deployments pass policy checks.
-- **Monitoring**: The monitoring module creates an action group shell.
-Configure email/webhook receivers and alert rules to meet SRE requirements.
+- **Monitoring**: Add monitoring resources (Log Analytics, alerts, dashboards) as needed.
+The current configuration focuses on networking, compute, diagnostics, and Key Vault to keep the footprint lightweight.
 - **Scaling**: Adjust `vmss_instance_count`, autoscale rules, and VM SKU to meet workload requirements.
 Add Autoscale settings via `azurerm_monitor_autoscale_setting` as needed.

 ## Testing